Jade Plant Care: 7 Secrets to Keep Yours Thriving

 • Incoordination

-• In rare cases, slowed heart rate
+• In rare cases, a slowed heart rate

 Popular Jade Plant Varieties